rkk5603/BMMB852_Kelly/Week10/README.md

-# Call variants on a single sample
+# Call variants from BAM files
-### The VCF target generates calls variants from a user-provided SRR
+### The bcf target calls variants from a user-provided SRR

 The bcf target uses bcftools to call variants in four steps
 1. mpileup uses the BAM file from the upstream Makefile output and the reference genome to calculate genotype liklihood at each base